UPDATE (09.17.2022): I am changing the plan for

 8th Avenue Service

 Under Option 2, the A and C run local and the E runs express.
 This prevents congestion and merging delays, while preserving service levels at both local and express stations.
-The C terminates at World Trade Center station, while the E continues to Brooklyn with the A. Owing to the existing track layout, select E trains can turn at 34th Street – Penn Station or Canal Street in Manhattan to preserve regularity in Queens.
+The C terminates at World Trade Center station, while the E would continue to Brooklyn with the A. Owing to the existing track layout, select E trains can turn at 34th Street – Penn Station or Canal Street in Manhattan to preserve regularity in Queens.

 A/E Service in Brooklyn